PDXostc/hello_tizen/README.txt

 See the License for the specific language governing permissions and limitations under the License.

-Name: AGL App Suite Release
+Name: Example Tizen Crosswalk Application
 Version: XW_TizenIVI3_0_01FEB_AGL_05MAR2015
 Base Image: tizen-3.0-ivi_20150201.3(http://download.tizen.org/releases/milestone/tizen/ivi-3.0/tizen-3.0-ivi_20150201.3/images/atom/ivi-mbr-i586/)
 Maintainer: Art McGee <amcgee7@jaguarlandrover.com>
 Mailing list: dev@lists.tizen.org

-Released Apps:
-           NAME:FOLDER
-           HomeScreen:DNA_HomeScreen
-           News:DNA_News
-           HVAC:DNA_HVAC
-           Dashboard:DNA_Dashboard
-           Google Maps:DNA_Navigation
-           NFC:DNA_NFC
-           Browser:DNA_Browser
-           Weather:DNA_Weather

-See Indiviual apps README.txt for details for each app.

 Build Instructions:

-	make apps - To build the wgt files for all release apps

 	Set the TIZEN_IP enviroment varable to the ip of target. or set TizenVTC host name to that ip.

 	make deploy - To build and copy the wgt files to the platform